 Our funds reflect significant generosity and a spirit of community innovation from our strong base of donors.
 As a result, the CWCF has built up over the years an ever-increasing suite of funds, ranging from general “community” funds to very specific purpose funds, that are now accepting gifts:

-Community Fund is our core non-restricted fund which is able to grant to a broad range of worthy causes in our community.
-As such, this fund is a great choice for those wishing to fund the widest spectrum of community initiatives.
+Community Fund is our core non-restricted fund that grants to a broad range of worthy causes in our community.
+As such, this fund is an excellent choice for those wishing to fund the widest spectrum of community initiatives.

 Cedarcliff Fund provides dollars to develop and maintain arts and culture in Centre Wellington.
 Grants may support operating and/or capital costs of organizations located or performing/showing in the Centre Wellington area.

 Centre Wellington Youth Fund supports a range of activities to develop youth in Centre Wellington.
 These activities include mentorship, social services, employment, education, physical fitness and other community activities targeting the holistic development of local young people.

 EFG Fund serves the community through its primary focus on increasing the financial knowledge in our community.